.png)

 Why are we considering a bond issue now?

 After obtaining input through the Board of Education’s Planning process, a facility needs assessment, and community and staff members throughout 2023, we determined several facility and site needs that still cannot be addressed through current funding alone.
-The bond programs were rescoped after two community forums and a community survey to ensure that we were utilizing feedback from our last proposal request to develop the new requests.
+The bond programs were rescoped to address some of the most current needs

 Would my tax rate increase if the bond proposal is approved?

-If approved, Proposal 1 would allow the district to sell bonds and generate approximately $12.48 million with a 0.9 mill increase over the current millage rate of 2.7 mills.
+If approved, the proposal would allow the district to sell bonds and generate approximately $8.7 million with a 0-mill increase over the current millage rate of 2.7 mills.

 What is a mill?